aws-samples/aws-health-aware/README.md

 # Configuring an Endpoint
 AHA can send to multiple endpoints (webhook URLs, Email or EventBridge).
 To use any of these you'll need to set it up before-hand as some of these are done on 3rd party websites.
 We'll go over some of the common ones here.

+## Creating a Feishu Bot Webhook URL
+** maybe you need to add a bot in your chat room**

+Please refer to the official document of Feishu to add.
+Do not support custom keywords/IP list/signature.
+Copy the Webhook URL to prevent it from being abused.

 ## Creating a Amazon Chime Webhook URL
 **You will need to have access to create a Amazon Chime room and manage webhooks.**